tomcritchlow/tomcritchlow.github.io/wiki/drafts/2021-01-26-tokenized-essays.md

 Through collaborating on a single token it's possible to create an economic bundle distinct from the platform bundle - allowing all sorts of new ideas - and ownership models.

-Honestly, I'm not expert in NFTs or crypto but I'm excited for the coming wave that might just usher in some exciting new models.
+Honestly, I'm no expert in NFTs or crypto but I'm excited for the coming wave that might just usher in some exciting new models.
 And maybe we'll bring back blogging in the process.